StackOneHQ/stackone-hris-client-ruby/docs/EmploymentsApi.md

   page: 'page_example', # String | The page number of the results to fetch
   page_size: 'page_size_example', # String | The number of results per page
   raw: true, # Boolean | Indicates that the raw request result is returned
-  fields: 'id,employee_id,job_title,pay_rate,pay_period,pay_frequency,pay_currency,effective_date,employment_type', # String | The comma separated list of fields to return in the response (if empty, all fields are returned)
+  fields: 'id,employee_id,job_title,pay_rate,pay_period,pay_frequency,pay_currency,effective_date,employment_type,employment_contract_type', # String | The comma separated list of fields to return in the response (if empty, all fields are returned)
   sync_token: 'sync_token_example', # String | The sync token to select the only updated results
   updated_after: 'updated_after_example' # String | Use a string with a date to only select results updated after that given date
 }